Reviews, Best Prices, Comparisons, Expert Buying Guides

 Tutorials and Gradual Introduction

-The game begins with a series of tutorials designed to introduce players to the basics of combat, the ATB gauge, and Paradigm Shifts.
-These tutorials are integrated into the early stages of the game, allowing players to learn through hands-on experience.
-However, the gradual introduction of mechanics means that players might not fully grasp the depth and potential of the combat system until several hours into the game.
+Initially, players get acquainted with the basics of fighting, the ATB gauge, and Paradigm Shifts through a set of tutorials that is incorporated into the game.
+These tutorials are woven into the very fabric of the game’s early stages, thus allowing players to gradually learn by actually doing it.
+On the other hand, the slow introduction of mechanics may result in players not fully understanding the depth and scope of the combat system until after several hours of gameplay.

 Difficulty Curve